 You assign workflow tasks by editing the Task under the Workflow.
 From there, you can scroll down to Assign to and then select the role you'd like to assign the task to.

-When you set up your Pentest Project Template, you'll assign individual team members to those roles.
-Those team members will be assigned these tasks when they are in those roles on a Pentest Project made with this workflow.
+When you set up your Pentest Template, you'll assign individual team members to those roles.
+Those team members will be assigned these tasks when they are in those roles on a project made with this workflow.

 How Do You Calculate Workflow Deadlines?